A topic from the subject of Biochemistry in Chemistry.

 Key Points:

-• Water-soluble vitamins include vitamin C, the B vitamins (thiamine, riboflavin, niacin, pantothenic acid, biotin, vitamin B6, vitamin B12, and folate), and choline.
+• Water-soluble vitamins include vitamin C, and the B vitamins (thiamine, riboflavin, niacin, pantothenic acid, biotin, vitamin B6, vitamin B12, and folate), and choline.

 • Fat-soluble vitamins include vitamins A, D, E, and K.